Hong Kong Airport Services

 Hong Kong Airport Services Limited (HAS by Cathay) was founded in 1995 and began operations in July 1998 with the opening of Hong Kong International Airport.
 It employs approximately 3,100 people and owns 3,000 ground-support equipment and vehicles.
 It is owned by Cathay Pacific, with offices located at Cathay City, Cathay House, Passenger Terminal Building and Cathay Pacific Cargo Terminal.

 The company provides ground handling services to airline customers, which include loading and unloading of aircraft, baggage handling, cargo and mail delivery, ramp coordination, aircraft-load control, jet bridge and passenger steps operation, unit load device storage and crew transportation.

 The company also handles passenger and flight-handling services such as check-in, ticketing, flight dispatch, and cargo documentation.
 It provides passenger handling for 19 airlines and ramp and cargo services for 24 airlines, servicing major local carrier Cathay Pacific Airways.
 In 2016, the company had a market share of 19.73% in passenger handling services and 46.94% in ramp handling services at Hong Kong International Airport.
 It is a member of the International Air Transport Association ground handling council.

 History

 Early beginning: 1995–2000

 In 1995, Hong Kong Airport Services was founded as a joint venture between Cathay Pacific and Cathay Dragon to serve the newly built Hong Kong International Airport in Chek Lap Kok and provide ramp and cargo services to airlines operating in Hong Kong.

-The new company effectively replaced in this role the earlier Hong Kong Air Terminal Services, a 34-year-old Jardine Matheson / Swire Pacific joint venture that had served the same functions at Kai Tak International Airport since 1961.
+The new company effectively replaced in this role the earlier Hong Kong Air Terminal Services, a 34-year-old Jardine Matheson / Swire Pacific joint venture that had served the same functions at Kai Tak Airport since 1961.

 Hong Kong Airport Services won the franchise rights for aircraft ramp handling services in 1996 and rights for air side crew transportation services followed in 1997.
 In 1998, it commenced services in the new Hong Kong International Airport.
 With no remaining franchise, Hongkong Air Terminal Services ceased business alongside the old airport and was eventually wound up in mid-2009.